SQL Full Form Decoded: What Does SQL Mean

 What is SQL?

 Structured Query Language (SQL Full Form) helps to communicate with and manage relational databases.
 It provides a defined syntax and a rich range of instructions for the databases to work smoothly.
-SQL provides a simple method for changing and retrieving data, making it widely used throughout sectors.
+Structured Query Language provides a simple method for changing and retrieving data, making it widely used throughout sectors.

 • Data Definition Language (DDL): DDL statements are used to create, modify, and delete database objects like tables, views, and indexes.
 They define the structure of the database and its objects ensuring data organization integrity.